TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.70.md

 ---

-Their heart is as fat as grease; But I delight in thy law.
+Their heart is as callous as the fat, but I delight in your law.